The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Methodology

-Table \ref{fig:dates} lists the timing of local lockdown announcements, the local authorities affected and the control group localities to compare against.
-Where there are multiple localities in the same area subject to a lockdown announcement on the same day we aggregate data (e.g. South and North Lankarkshire to Lanarkshire).
-For some areas subject to local lockdowns (e.g. Belfast) no suitable control group city exists.
-We display descriptive results for thirteen pairs of treatment and control localities -- but primarily focus on the Manchester lockdown as that has a large sample, Liverpool offers a good control and the case is particularly informative for considering a potential London lockdown.\footnote{Other areas studied that were subject to local lockdowns are: Aberdeen, Birmingham, Bolton, Caerphilly, Glasgow, Greater Glasgow, Lanarkshire, Leeds, Leicester, Newcastle, Preston and Wolverhampton.}
+We display descriptive results for thirteen pairs of treatment and control localities -- but primarily focus on the Manchester lockdown as that has a large sample, Liverpool offers a good control, the announcement was sudden and unexpected (being announced 9.15pm on a Thursday to coming into effect at midnight) and the case is particularly informative for considering the effects of a London lockdown.\footnote{\url{https://www.bbc.com/news/uk-england-manchester-53592240}} The other areas studied that were subject to local lockdowns are: Aberdeen, Birmingham, Bolton, Caerphilly, Glasgow, Greater Glasgow, Lanarkshire, Leeds, Leicester, Newcastle, Preston and Wolverhampton.
+For consumption measures, we allocate spending based on cardholder's address except for considering large store chains where we estimate results based on store location.
+For COVID-19 cases allocation is as provided based on case reporting localities.

 We first describe the time series for spending in these regions.
 A standard differences- in-differences approach uses a parsimonious regression estimation approach, such as that presented in (Equation \ref{eq1}).
 The outcome of interest $Y_{g,t}$ is offline credit card spending measured as changes in an index of yearly changes in 7 day moving average of spending.
 The unit of observation is a day ($t$) for each local authority group ($g$) either subject to the local lockdown or the control group to compare it to.